T-Mobile Park: Major League Baseball

+The stadium has hosted the Major League Baseball All-Star Game twice: in 2001 as Safeco Field and 2023 as T-Mobile Park.
+The 2001 edition was won by the American League—featuring eight players from the Mariners—in front of 47,364 spectators.
+The 2023 edition was won by the National League with 47,159 in attendance.
+The event used nearby Lumen Field for several events, including a fan festival and the MLB player draft.

+Minor league baseball

+The stadium has been temporarily used by local minor league teams for playoff games when their normal venues were unavailable.
+The Tacoma Rainiers played their 2010 Pacific Coast League playoff semifinal games at then-Safeco Field while Cheney Stadium underwent off-season renovations.
+The Rainiers won their series and advanced to the PCL Championship, which was played entirely on the road due to Safeco Field being unavailable.

+The Everett AquaSox of the Class A Northwest League played one game in the 2016 playoffs against the Spokane Indians at Safeco Field.
+The move was arranged after a rainstorm rendered the outfield at Everett Memorial Stadium unusable for several days.

 College baseball

 On May 4, 2007, an NCAA Pacific-10 Conference baseball attendance record was set when the Washington Huskies hosted defending National Champion Oregon State in front of 10,421 spectators.
 Washington won the game, 6–2.

 College football

-Then-Safeco Field was the venue for the first edition of the short-lived Seattle Bowl college football game.
+The stadium hosted the 2001 Seattle Bowl, the first edition of the short-lived Seattle Bowl college football game, on December 27, 2001.
+Georgia Tech defeated 11th-ranked Stanford, 24–14, before 30,144 fans.

 Soccer

 The stadium hosted several soccer matches before the opening of Lumen Field, which was designed for soccer.
 To prepare for soccer matches, the field has to be sodded to cover and replace the dirt infield.

 On March 2, 2002, the United States men's national soccer team played Honduras in a friendly match, winning 4–0 in front of a then-record crowd of 38,534.
 The stadium hosted four matches during the 2002 CONCACAF Women's Gold Cup in November, including two matches featuring the United States women's national soccer team, as part of qualification for the 2003 FIFA Women's World Cup.
 The first U.S. match, against Panama, had an attendance of 21,522; the second match, against Costa Rica, was attended by 10,079 fans.

+Seattle Sounders FC, a Major League Soccer team that plays at adjacent Lumen Field, once drafted plans to play a 2018 CONCACAF Champions League match at then-Safeco Field due to a potential scheduling conflict.